wei-xu/ijust/README.md

 ## todo
 - minimum 1 hour check-in guard
 - (animated?) response feedback after click the button
-- color picker for new check in buttons
+- [done] color picker for new check in buttons
 - [done] calendar mark up with checked-in activities
 - deletion button in detail page
 - taking notes when checking in